Rite of Christian Initiation of Adults

 If you are interested in being initiated into the Roman Catholic Church, please consider attending Mass at a nearby parish and contact the Parish Priest to enquire if they have an RCIA programme.

-(Please return Completed form to your Parish Priest)
+(Please return completed form to your Parish Priest)

 How to Become a Catholic